Arthashastra: On war and peace

 The Arthashastra dedicates Book 7 and 10 to war, and considers numerous scenarios and reasons for war.
 It classifies war into three broad types – open war, covert war and silent war.
 It then dedicates chapters to defining each type of war, how to engage in these wars and how to detect that one is a target of covert or silent types of war.
 The text cautions that the king should know the progress he expects to make, when considering the choice between waging war and pursuing peace.
 The text asserts:

 When the degree of progress is the same in pursuing peace and waging war, peace is to be preferred.
 For, in war, there are disadvantages such as losses, expenses and absence from home.

 Kautilya, in the Arthashastra, suggests that the state must always be adequately fortified, its armed forces prepared and resourced to defend itself against acts of war.
 Kautilya favors peace over war, because he asserts that in most situations, peace is more conducive to creation of wealth, prosperity and security of the people.
 Arthashastra defines the value of peace and the term peace, states Brekke, as "effort to achieve the results of work undertaken is industry, and absence of disturbance to the enjoyment of the results achieved from work is peace".

 All means to win a war are appropriate in the Arthashastra, including assassination of enemy leaders, sowing discord in its leadership, engagement of covert men and women in the pursuit of military objectives and as weapons of war, deployment of accepted superstitions and propaganda to bolster one's own troops or to demoralize enemy soldiers, as well as open hostilities by deploying kingdom's armed forces.
 After success in a war by the victorious just and noble state, the text argues for humane treatment of conquered soldiers and subjects.

-The Arthashastra theories are similar with some and in contrast to other alternative theories on war and peace in the ancient Indian tradition.
+The Arthashastra theories are similar to some and in contrast to other alternative theories on war and peace in the ancient Indian tradition.
 For example, states Brekke, the legends in Hindu epics preach heroism qua heroism which is in contrast to Kautilya suggestion of prudence and never forgetting the four Hindu goals of human life, while Kamandaki's Nitisara, which is similar to Kautilya's Arthashastra, is among other Hindu classics on statecraft and foreign policy that suggest prudence, engagement and diplomacy, peace is preferable and must be sought, and yet prepared to excel and win war if one is forced to.